Oregon R&D Tax Credit for Semiconductors: Savings & Innovation

 Applicants are required to explain how their proposed R&D activities will support and enhance their semiconductor-related business.
 This involves outlining specific research projects, their objectives, and the anticipated outcomes.

-Companies need to demonstrate how their R&D efforts will lead to technological advancements, product improvements, or process enhancements within the semiconductor manufacturing industry.
+Companies must demonstrate how their R&D efforts will lead to technological advancements, product enhancements, or process enhancements within the semiconductor manufacturing industry.
 This explanation helps Business Oregon assess the potential impact of the proposed R&D on the company’s operations and the broader industry.

 All application materials submitted to Business Oregon are treated with strict confidentiality under Oregon Revised Statutes (ORS) 192.311 to 192.478.
-This ensures that sensitive business information, proprietary data, and trade secrets are protected from public disclosure.
+This protects sensitive business information, proprietary data, and trade secrets from public disclosure.
 The confidentiality provisions encourage companies to provide detailed and accurate information without fear of compromising their competitive advantage.

 Calculating the Oregon Semiconductor R&D Tax Credits

-The calculation of the Oregon Semiconductor R&D Tax Credit involved a method where the credit was 15% of the increase in qualified research expenses and research payments over a base amount.
+The Oregon Semiconductor R&D Tax Credit was calculated using a method in which the credit was 15% of the increase in qualified research expenses and research payments over a base amount.

 This approach incentivized companies to boost their R&D investments by providing a tax credit proportional to their additional spending.
 For example, if a semiconductor company increased its research expenses by $1 million over the base amount, it would receive a $150,000 tax credit.

-Each taxpayer could claim a maximum credit of $4 million per year, ensuring that the benefits were spread among taxpayers and multiple companies rather than concentrated in a few large firms.
-For up to five years, there were statewide aggregate limitations for each biennium, meaning that there was a fixed pool of credits available.
+Each taxpayer could claim a maximum credit of $4 million annually, ensuring that the benefits were spread among taxpayers and multiple companies rather than concentrated in a few large firms.
+For up to five years, each biennium had statewide aggregate limitations, meaning a fixed pool of credits was available.
 No further credits could be granted for that period after this limit.

-Unlike the federal R&D credit, the Oregon Semiconductor R&D Tax Credit did not allow the use of the credit to apply the Alternative Simplified Credit (ASC) method.
+Unlike the federal R&D credit, the Oregon Semiconductor R&D Tax Credit did not allow companies to use the credit to apply the Alternative Simplified Credit (ASC) method.
 Instead, Oregon required companies to use the traditional method of calculating the increase over a base amount, ensuring that the credit directly reflected the additional investment in research and development.

 Refundability of the Oregon Semiconductor R&D Tax Credit